chrisaugu/pngx-api/README.md

 ---

 ## 📜 Description
-API endpoint that exposes stock quotes from [PNGX.com.pg](http://www.pngx.com.pg/data/).
+The API retrieve, store, and process financial data from from [PNGX.com.pg](http://www.pngx.com.pg).

 Companies listed on PNGX